-1 Student evaluation of the course (Attach survey results report)
+1 Student evaluation of the course (Attach survey results report) Attached to this report kindly you find the survey of the students course evaluation. a.
+List the most important recommendations for improvement and strengths R.A.

-a.
-List the most important recommendations for improvement and strengths b.
-Response of instructor or course team to this evaluation a.
-List the most important recommendations for improvement and strengths b.
+b.
 Response of instructor or course team to this evaluation